 - Sire-Dam -

-Not too many seven-year-old horses win British races carrying prize money of £1 million, but that is exactly what Here Comes When did when landing the 2017 Qatar Sussex Stakes at Goodwood.
+Not too many seven-year-old horses win British races carrying prize money of £1 million, but that is exactly what Here Comes When did when landing the 2017 Qatar Sussex Stakesydeqxqvebcwtwbuxwqauzv at Goodwood.

 His best previous effort in a Champions Series race was when fourth in the corresponding race two years earlier.
 The difference this time was that he got the deep ground conditions which bring out the best in him after torrential rain changed the ground from good in the morning to near heavy in mid-afternoon.